Michelle S. Client’s Mom

 Medication: Detoxification medications for alleviating withdrawal discomfort are standard at the detox phase of treatment.
 With dual diagnosis, the client can also be prescribed medication for the mental disorder.

-Our passion at VRC is to give active adults the tools to regain life from the grips of drug and alcohol addiction.
-We are located in Thousand Oaks, which is in the Los Angeles area.
-We serve clients from the southern California region; Los Angeles, Ventura and Orange Counties as well as all around the country.
+Our mission at VRC is to give active adults the means to regain life from the relentless imprisonment of drug and alcohol addiction.
+Situated 30 miles north of Los Angeles, we are in Thousand Oaks and Westlake Village, CA. While we serve clients from the southern California region; Los Angeles, Ventura and Orange Counties, many of our clients come from places all around the country.